-Heather Baer, hbaer@hsph.harvard.edu Julia Fridman, jfridman@hsph.harvard.edu Michelle Hacker, mhacker@hsph.harvard.edu Caroline Korves, ckorves@hsph.harvard.edu Sonia Mathews, smathews@hsph.harvard.edu Jessica Su, jsu@hsph.harvard.edu
+Michelle Hacker, mhacker@hsph.harvard.edu Sonia Maruti, smathews@hsph.harvard.edu Ghasi Phillips, gphillip@hsph.harvard.edu Julia Simard, jfridman@hsph.harvard.edu Kerry Souza, ksouza@hsph.harvard.edu Jessica Su, jsu@hsph.harvard.edu

 Please feel free to bring any concerns that you would like addressed by the Student Advisory Committee to the Chair of the Department, the Coordinator of Academic Services or any of the student representatives.
 Students interested in participating on the committee should submit their names to the academic services coordinator.